Back to StorageRadar

 Params sessionId snapshotId pathPrefix groupBy minBytes cursor limit

-Returns per entry key bytes items risk
+Returns per entry keybytesitemsrisk

 list_snapshots Snapshots